erred/w/src/ideas.md

 - **cross cluster tunnel:**
   wireguard tunnel for cross cluster connectivity, with daemonsets and ip rules
+- **terminate tls at pods:**
+  l4 ingress and terminate at pods instead, requires a better ca setup for internal services, or split horizon dns
+- **module proxy for go:**
+  run [goproxy](https://github.com/goproxy/goproxy) in CI cluster as a local cache
+- **container registry:**
+  run [harbor](https://github.com/goharbor/harbor) in CI cluster as a cache for kaniko
+- **git server:**
+  run private git server:
+  gerrit? gitea ? plain git?

 ### _Ops_ time and patience needed